hibozzy18/argo/README.md

 The total energy that was consumed by the whole cluster (147 nodes out of 151) for the period is **7266.47 Megajoules** .

 ![pie Partition](img/pie_partition.png)
-Fig 1.0 Energy Consumption per partition
+Fig: 1.0 Energy Consumption per partition

-Figure 1.0 shows graphical presentation of consumed-joules and lowest-kilojoules of data that is in table 1.1.
+Figure 1.0 shows graphical presentation of consumed Megajoules and lowest kilojoules of data that is in table 1.1.

-### Energy reading per partition grouped by feature
+#### Energy reading per partition grouped by feature

 The energy consumed categorised by feature: